It is possible to plan several variants of your trip. You can:

 Plan B routes are are included when you export your trip.

-Plan B is an advanced feature: use the advanced use button under the Plan drawer filter to enable it.
+Plan B is an advanced feature: optimize Furkot for Advanced use under the Plan drawer filter to enable it.